aychaall/Book-shop-web-app/README.md

 ##Whispering Pages - Book Store CRUD Application

 ##Overview

-Whispering Pages is a CRUD (Create, Read, Update, Delete) web application designed to manage a book store.
-Built using a stack of PHP, MySQL, JavaScript, CSS, and HTML, it allows users to browse books, add them to a shopping cart, and complete transactions.
+Whispering Pages is a CRUD (Create, Read, Update, Delete) web application that manages a book store.
+Built using PHP, MySQL, JavaScript, CSS, and HTML, it allows users to browse books, add them to a shopping cart, and complete transactions.
 Admin users can manage inventory, orders, and users.

 #Features
 User Authentication: